• Share this on:

 Consumer packaging

-Soap sold as a gift or luxury product carries information about the ingredients, production process and additional features that support its premium marketing, such as the brand identity.
-Small labels or forms of packaging express the exclusivity of the product.
-However, packaging is reduced to show the soap bars’ natural qualities and minimise waste.
-Retailers may use refillable consumer packaging for liquid soaps, and therefore order in bulk or temporary packaging.
+Soaps that are sold as gifts or luxury products have small tags or decorative packaging to help them stand out from competing products.
+Their labels provide information about the ingredients, production process and additional premium features, such as brand identity.
+Soap bars have minimal (paper-based) packaging to showcase their natural qualities and prevent waste.
+Retailers that use refillable consumer packaging for liquid soaps will order your product in bulk or in temporary packaging.

 You are not always responsible for attractive consumer packaging.
-The importer usually designs it to reflect the brand identity.
-Gift packs or complete spa packs can be offered as a further selling point.
-You may be asked to supply the packaging for this, again depending on the importer’s preferences and your options.
+The importer usually designs the packaging to reflect their brand identity.
+Gift packs, complete spa packs or point-of-sale units can be offered as a further selling point.
+You may be asked to supply the packaging for these products, depending on the importer’s preferences and your options.

 Tips:

-Delivery terms, known as Incoterms, depend on the type of distribution partner and their preferences regarding physical distribution.
-Importers generally prefer FOB (Free On Board) or FCA (Free Carrier) arrangements.
+Delivery terms, known as Incoterms, depend on the type of distribution partner.
+HDHT importers generally prefer FOB (Free On Board) or FCA (Free Carrier) arrangements.

 Tips: